OpenDSA/OpenDSA/RST/source/Sorting/BubbleSort.rst

 This is unfortunate, because Bubble Sort has no redeeming features whatsoever.
-It is rather slow, even compared to the other :math:`\Theta(n^2)` sorts that are commonly know.
+It is rather slow, even compared to the other :math:`\Theta(n^2)` sorts that are commonly known.
-It not particularly intutitive -- nobody is going to come naturally to Bubble Sort as a way to sort their Bridge hand or their bills like they might with Insertion Sort or Selection Sort.
+It is not particularly intutitive -- nobody is going to come naturally to Bubble Sort as a way to sort their Bridge hand or their pile of bills like they might with Insertion Sort or Selection Sort.
 However, Bubble Sort can serve as the inspiration for a better sorting algorithm that will be presented in
 Module :numref:`Selection Sort <SelectionSort>`.